liuguangxi/defi_turing/Problems/contents/problems.typ

 *Give the sum of the numbers $n$ that have this property.*

-_(Inspired by problem 15 from the semifinals of the 2014 International Mathematical and Logic Games Championship)_ ]
+_(Inspired by problem 15 from the semifinals of the 2014 International Mathematical and Logical Games Championship)_ ]